What is salary exchange?

 Things to consider

-- Salary exchange may not be suitable for employees earning more than £260,000 with a tapered annual allowance.
-If this applies to any of your employees, they could incur additional annual allowance tax charges.
+• Salary exchange may not be suitable for employees earning around £200,000 or more.
+A salary exchange agreement could trigger the tapered annual allowance and they could incur additional annual allowance tax charges.

 Salary exchange may not be suitable for everyone.
 We recommend you get professional advice if you need more information.